WhizIkem/pidginpal/README.md

 2. Install dependencies using `npm install`.
 3. Start the backend server with `npm start`.

+### Translation API

+The MyMemory Translation API was integrated to provide language translation services from English to Pidgin.

 ## Configuration

 No specific configuration steps are required for running the PidginPal Translator locally.
 However, API credentials or environment variables may need to be configured for deployment.